 Little Bedales formally opened its doors in 2017 with morning sessions on a Wednesday from 10am to 11.30am for babies to under 3s and their parents or guardians.

 In 1893, John Haden Badley founded Bedales as a humane alternative to the authoritarian regimes of Victorian public schools.
 Today, the school remains a beacon for innovative education.
 John Badley believed that children should be encouraged to be curious and spontaneous through concrete learning, and Dunannie puts emphasis on learning through doing and making.
-Little Bedales, will encapsulate this same unique and visionary approach to education that is practised across Bedales Schools.
+Little Bedales encapsulates this same unique and visionary approach to education that is practised across Bedales Schools.

 Sessions take place in Dunannie’s barn which the Good Schools Guide described as “full of light and sunshine, a safe and magical world”.